johnwarden/jonathanwarden.com/content/social-protocols/understanding-bridge-based-ranking/index.md

 What a positive intercept does tell us is that this post **would** receive more upvotes than downvotes if there **was** an equal balance of left and right-wing users.

 It also tells us how users would hypothetically vote if they were all totally a-political.
-In such a hypothetical world, the only thing influencing users votes is some common-ground factor that aligns with the intent of this particular community, attracting upvotes independently of politics.
+In such a hypothetical world, the only thing influencing users' votes is some common-ground factor that aligns with the intent of this particular community, attracting upvotes independently of politics.

 ### Matrix Factorization